Myths of Mammography

 Major health organizations, such as the American Cancer Society, as well as our local imaging community continue to recommend that women should be screened annually beginning at age 40.
 For more information go to sbi-online.org and talk to your healthcare provider.

 A false positive is an area that appears abnormal on initial imaging but represents normal tissue on subsequent studies.
-False positives can lead to additional testing some of which can be invasive to determine a true result.
+False positives can generate additional testing in order to determine a true result.
 In mammography, false positive results can mean anything from additional mammographic views, after which most patients will not require further workup, to ultrasound or minimally invasive biopsy procedures.
-In 2012 the percentage of patients requiring additional testing at our facility was approximately 10% mimicking the accompanying graphic.
-With the advent of tomosynthesis, which we perform with every mammogram, our recall rate has dropped to 5%.
-We feel strongly that women should be aware of these statistics to make an informed decision on how they weigh the risk of being one of the 5 out of 100 women who potentially needs additional views versus the risk of not screening.
-Of note, 12% of the cancers we diagnosed in our community in 2018 were in 40 year old women.
+Out of every 100 women who have a mammogram; 95 will be told that their mammogram results are normal, and 5 will be asked to return for additional mammogram and/or ultrasound testing.
+We feel strongly that women should be aware of these statistics to make an informed decision on how they weigh the risk of being one of the women who potentially needs additional workup versus the risk of not screening.
+Of note, 12% of the cancers we diagnosed in our community in 2018 were in women in their forties.